Constraints on anisotropic RG flows from holographic entanglement entropy: Some examples

 \subsection{c-function for the axion-dilaton model}

 Let us consider the small $a$ expansion in \eqref{small-a} to find

 It indicates that near UV boundary, $B'(r)<0$, while from \eqref{small-a} we have $h'(r)>0$, so the sufficient conditions discussed below \eqref{suff-cond-x} are not satisfied.
-However we can investigate the behavior of $dc/dr_m$ explicitly.
+However, we can investigate the behavior of $dc/dr_m$ explicitly.
 For the width of strip along the $x$ direction, the integrand of \eqref{RG-flow} can be found as

 which is negative near UV boundary while $B'(r)<0$, therefore we have $dc_x/dr_m>0$ which has a wrong sign.
 In Fig. \ref{small-ax} left panel, the shaded area shows the region where $B'^2-d B''$ and $B'$ have opposite signs.
 It indicates that $dc_x/dr_m$ doesn't have any monotonic decreasing behavior.
+From the calculations in appendix \ref{app:EE}, we found $S_{EE}$ and $dc/d\ell$ as a function of $\ell$ and draw them in Fig. \ref{S-dcdl}.
+It shows that $dc/d\ell$ can not be negative in the UV regime.

 For the width of strip along $y$-direction, the sufficient condition from \eqref{suff-cond-y} is $B'\leq 0$ and $h'\geq 0$.
 These are valid close to the UV boundary.
 To be sure about the behavior inside the bulk, let us compute the integrand of \eqref{RG-flow-y-r} as,